 Jews have been deeply hurt by centuries of Christian anti-Semitism, which has given them a "thick skin" and natural resistance to anything having to do with Christianity.
 Most know Christianity as the religion of crusades, inquisition, discrimination and humiliations, forced sermons and baptisms, expulsions, pogroms and even of the Holocaust.
 Though this view of history is certainly not always fair or balanced (such as the blaming of the Holocaust on Christianity), an impartial examination of the history of Jewish-Christian relations shows that there is much truth to it.
 Thankfully the situation in this respect has enormously improved today - but this does not necessarily mean that all the wounds of the past have been healed, or that one does not still encounter uncharitable expressions of arrogance directed by Christians towards the Jewish people.

-2) Replacement Theology (Supercessionism)
+2) Replacement Theology (Supersessionism)

 Christians have often taught throughout history that because the Jews rejected Jesus, God rejected them and replaced Israel by the Church.
 This idea is often the theological foundation for Christian anti-Semitism.
 Since the Old Testament clearly states that God's election and enduring covenantal love for Israel is permanent and irrevocable, one can understand why Jews would resist the claims of a Christianity which teaches that God has divorced His original bride.
-Fortunately the Catholic Church and many other Christian groups now officially reject supercessionism, but the idea is still held by large numbers of Christians (including Catholics).
+Fortunately the Catholic Church and many other Christian groups now officially reject supersessionism, but the idea is still held by many Christians (including Catholics).
 See What is Replacement Theology?

 3) Rich Jewish Culture and Suppression of Jewish Identity in the Church

 The situation used to be much worse.
-In the past, Christians purposefully suppressed all expressions of Jewish identity in the Church (and some continue to advocate this today; see A Response to Robert Sungenis).
-At times, Jews who converted were compelled to eat pork or to work on the Sabbath, and were forbidden to celebrate any of the Jewish feasts.
+In the past, Christians intentionally suppressed all expressions of Jewish identity in the Church (and some continue to advocate this today; see A Response to Robert Sungenis).
+At times, Jews who converted were compelled to eat pork or work on the Sabbath, and they were forbidden to celebrate any of the Jewish feasts.
 Since these pillars of Jewish faith and identity were all given to Israel by God as binding commandments, it is no wonder that Jews could not and still cannot accept the claims of a religion which claims to have abrogated these things for them.
 Today, the Church and many Christians are much more respectful and appreciative of Jewish customs, recognizing that these do not compete with but rather enrich the Christian faith.
 But it still remains difficult for Jewish-Catholics to live and express their Jewish heritage and culture within the Church.
 The challenge today is to develop ways to facilitate a rediscovery of the Jewish expression in the Church, particularly in places where there are groups and communities of Jewish-Christians.